 A Proven Success

-South Carolina’s most important state tool for land conservation, the Conservation Bank has helped our state protect nearly 300,000 acres of forests, wetlands, historic sites, farms, and urban parks since 2002.
-Remarkably, the program has paid an average of just 17 cents on the dollar compared to fair market value for the land it's protected.
+The Conservation Bank has helped our state protect nearly 300,000 acres of forests, wetlands, historic sites, farms, and urban parks since 2002.
+Remarkably, the program has paid an average of just 17 cents on the dollar compared to fair market value.

 Not only is the Conservation Bank a cost-effective way to protect habitat for birds and other wildlife; it also boosts our state’s economy.

 In 2011, consumers spent $2 billion in South Carolina on wildlife recreation.
 Each year, they spend $18 billion on outdoor recreation.
 Companies like Boeing, BMW, and Michelin have chosen to invest in South Carolina in part because of our quality of life.